 State Board of Individual Tax Preparers

 The State Board of Individual Tax Preparers qualifies and registers persons seeking to function as an individual tax preparer.
 An individual is required to be registered by the board before providing individual tax preparation services in the State.
-To qualify, an individual must be at least age 18, a high school graduate, and pass an examination.
+To qualify, an individual must be of good character and reputation, at least age 18, a high school graduate, and pass an examination.
 The board is authorized to deny registration, reprimand a registered individual, or suspend or revoke a registration.

 Regular business meetings of the State Board of Individual Tax Preparers are typically scheduled on the second Monday of each month.
 Where there is a schedule conflict with other Board meetings, other meeting dates have been arranged.
 A complete scheduled of the meeting dates can be found here: DLLR Calendar.
 Meetings are open to the public and take place at 500 N. Calvert Street, Baltimore, Maryland 21202, at 10:00 am.

 500 N. Calvert Street, 3rd Floor

 As of 2010, the Board of Individual Tax Preparers has been appointed and is now meeting monthly.